Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Miami has combined with its opponents to put up more than 46 points in three of eight games this season.
+- Miami and its opponents have gone over the current 45.5-point total in three of eight games (37.5%) this season.

-- Sunday's over/under is 13.8 points higher than the combined 32.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 32.2, is 13.3 points fewer than Sunday's over/under.

-- This contest's over/under is 13.2 points under the 59.2 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 59.2 points per game, 13.7 more than this contest's over/under.

-- Dolphins games this season feature an average total of 46.1 points, a number 0.1 points higher than Sunday's over/under.
+- The Dolphins and their opponents have scored an average of 46.1 points per game in 2020, 0.6 more than Sunday's total.

 Dolphins stats and trends

-- Miami is 1-1 against the spread and 0-2 overall when the team churns out more than 401.4 yards.
+- Miami is 1-1 against the spread and 0-2 overall when the team piles up more than 401.4 yards.

-- The Dolphins have turned the ball over 13 times this season, four more turnovers than the Texans have forced (9).
+- This year, the Dolphins have turned the ball over 13 times, four more than the Texans' takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Texans.